Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 How to Grow Beautyberry From Seed

 You can grow beautyberry from seed.
 You want to start the seed in early summer, 12 to 16 weeks before your first frost.
 Be sure to soak the seed for 24 hours ahead of time.
 Soaking the seeds softens the hard seed coats which will result in better germination.
 The seeds have hard coats so that they will survive the trip through birds’ digestive systems.
 Each plant has a strategy for spreading its seeds.
 The beautyberry depends on birds.
 The birds eat the berries.
 The seeds pass through their digestive systems and are excreted in the birds’ stool far away from the original shrub.

-After soaking the seeds, plant them a mere 1/16th inch deep, just lightly covered.
+After soaking the seeds, plant them a mere 1/16th inch deep, just lightly covered with soil.
 Keep them somewhere cool, preferably 40⁰F.
 Germination should occur within a month.
 Your seedlings will be ready to be transplanted into their new homes three months after you planted the seeds.
 Plant them at least 4 feet apart.
 Water your seedlings well when you plant them.
 Once planted, they will not need to be watered again unless you are having an exceptionally dry summer and fall.
 In that case, you will need to give them 1 inch of water per week.

 How to Grow Beautyberry From Cuttings